earkevin11/Enterprise-Applications-vs-App-Registrations-in-Entra-ID/README.md

 #### **Purpose**
 An **App Registration** is the first step in integrating an application with Entra ID.
 It registers your application with the identity platform, allowing it to authenticate users and call protected APIs.

+### Each application you want the Microsoft identity platform to perform identity and access management (IAM) for must be registered.
+Register an app in the Azure portal so the Microsoft identity platform can provide authentication and authorization services for your application and its users.
+Whether it's a client application, like a web or mobile app, or a web API that backs a client app, registering it <b> establishes a trust relationship between your application and the identity provider, the Microsoft identity platform. </b>

 **Key Points:**
 - It's a **developer-focused** artifact
 - Represents the **application itself** in Entra ID